Open Enrollment for Benefits in a Hybrid or Fully Remote Work Environment

 Virtual Open Enrollment is a Golden Opportunity

 Clearly, a virtual application process is formidable.
 But consider the upside.
 If you pull off a successful event, it will help you better support a remote or hybrid workforce going forward.
 This is essential for business resiliency in this era of uncertainty and disruption.
-In fact, it could be the impetus for employee engagement and business growth in 2022.
+In fact, it could be the impetus for employee engagement and business growth.

 Benefits Have Never Been More Important